VanuatuN/Group3/README.md

 **I. Group Level**\
 To :
-- break down the single file ljmd.c into multiple files (force compute, verlet time integration (split into two functions in one file), input, output, utilities, cleanup, main function, and header for data structures and prototypes); update the CMakeLists.txt file accordingly so that you build one executable from main.c and a library, mdlib.
+- break down the single file ljmd.c into multiple files (force compute, verlet time integration (split into two functions in one file), input, output, utilities, cleanup, main function, and header for data structures and prototypes); update the CMakeLists.txt file accordingly in order to build one executable from main.c and a library, mdlib.
-- set up some simple unit tests with the googletest library (write C++ code that allocates/fills data structure(s), calls the respective functions and uses assertions to check if the result is as expected) and integrate those tests into the CMake procedure so the tests can be run with ctest.\
+- set up some simple unit tests with the googletest library (write C++ code that allocates/fills data structure(s), calls the respective functions and uses assertions to check if the result is as expected) and integrate the aforementioned tests into the CMake procedure so the tests can be run with ctest.\
 For example:\
 a) compute forces for a few 2-3 particle systems with atoms inside/outside the cutoff (directly and with images via PBC)\
 b) compute part of the time integration for given positions, forces and velocities (no call to force())\